jrturton/jrturton.github.com/source/about/index.markdown

 You can see some of my code on [GitHub](https://github.com/jrturton).

-If you're interested in employing me, take a look at my [Stack Overflow Careers profile](http://careers.stackoverflow.com/jrturton), though I am currently very happy in Bristol with Mubaloo!
+If you're interested in employing me, take a look at my [Stack Overflow Careers profile](http://careers.stackoverflow.com/jrturton), though I am currently very happy, so make it interesting.

 I like to talk rubbish on Twitter: